analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 - Month Est Amt
 - Month Act Amt

 This is what a Line in a Campaign looks like in Naviga Ad.
-Notice that it has further detail showing the billing amount for each month.
+Notice that it has further detail showing the billing amount for each month (i.e. each issue).
 The values above correspond to each of these value in Naviga Ad.

 ![img](images/informer-mapping-adinternetorders-004.png)